exercism/v3/languages/elixir/exercises/concept/agent/.docs/instructions.md

 ## 6. Get a registered plot

 Implement the `CommunityGarden.get_registration/2` function.
-It should receive the `pid` and `id` of the plot to be released.
+It should receive the `pid` and `id` of the plot to be checked.
 It should return the plot if it is registered, and `:not_found` if it is unregistered.

 ```elixir
 CommunityGarden.get_registration(pid, 1)